 Go fish: A favorite Minnesota pastime, fishing is favored by some simply as an excuse to get out on a lake and relax.
 If you don’t have your own boat, many resorts offer rentals.
 And even better, they can hook you up with a fishing guide who can show you the ins and outs of area lakes.
 Fishing charters can take you out on the big waters of Lake Superior, and fishing launches go out on larger lakes like Mille Lacs and Lake of the Woods.
 What’s out there?
 Minnesota lakes serve up a variety of species: walleye, northerns, bass, muskie, various panfish and more.

 Take a cruise: An easy and fun way to get out on a lake is to climb aboard an excursion boat.
 In the northern forests, a narrated boat trip in Itasca State Park explores the lake where the Mississippi River begins as a small stream, and excursion boats explore the wilderness lakes of Voyageurs National Park.
-New this summer, Destiny Cruises is offering cruises with meals on the popular Gull Lake near Brainerd.
+A newcomer, Destiny Cruises offers cruises with meals on the popular Gull Lake near Brainerd.
 The Vista Fleet features views of Duluth from the city’s harbor and Lake Superior.

 Lake Minnetonka, a vast, meandering lake on the western side the Twin Cities area, has several excursion boats: Lady of the Lake paddlewheeler, Queen of Excelsior, and even the restored 1906 Steamboat Minnehaha (pictured).
 In southeastern Minnesota, Pelican Breeze plies the waters of Albert Lea Lake and Pearl of the Lake heads onto Lake Pepin, a widening of the Mississippi River in a scenic valley of wooded bluffs.